npmcomponent/ericgj-carousel/Readme.md

 ## Notes

+- At the moment, it's more slideshow (1 at a time) than carousel.

 - You should add `.hide { display: none; }` for hiding inactive elements.

 - For transitions, add `.transition { ... }`.
 Check [test][test\index.html]